- In General informations

 Don’t worry about having to adhere to a dress code, the Borghese Gallery dress code is casual so you can wear whatever you like.
 The Galleria Borghese dress code isn’t like the dress code for the churches, so you don’t have to cover your shoulders or knees.

 The Galleria Borghese is easy to navigate as each room is dedicated to a different period.

 On the ground floor you’ll find a collection of Bernini’s sculptures and Roman antiquities.
 Then on the first floor you can admire paintings from Titian, Raphael, Caravaggio and other masterminds.

 Conclusion on the Borghese Gallery hours and general informations

-The Borghese Gallery is definitely worth a visit, it’s one of the best art galleries in the world.
+The Galleria Borghese is definitely worth a visit, it’s one of the best art galleries in the world.
 But you’ll only get two hours to explore the gallery.
 So if you want to see all the best masterpieces and Borghese Gallery exhibitions, you’ll need to plan your visit in advance.